NhanNguyen000/Rifampicin_omics_integration/README.md

 # Rifampicin_omics_integration

 ## Description
-This repository for the multi-omics data analysis including MeDIP-seq, RNA-seq, and proteomics, for Chapter 4 of my thesis.
+This repository for the multi-omics data analysis including MeDIP-seq, RNA-seq, and proteomics, for Chapter 4 of my [PhD thesis](http://doi.org/10.26481/dis.20221122tn).

 ## Instructions
 - The **data** folder stores all the needed data information